 In winter, large flocks of wading birds gather at high tide – watch them feed among the remnants of iron-age settlements on the prehistoric landscape.
 A wonderful spectacle, remember your binoculars!

 Further along the coast path, or a short drive along the old coast road on the Wentlooge levels, you arrive at St Brides.
-Passing the remnants of the West Usk lighthouse, you come to the Lighthouse Inn, a gateway onto the Wentlooge levels sea wall.
+Passing the remnants of the West Usk lighthouse, you come to the former Lighthouse Inn, a gateway onto the Wentlooge levels sea wall.

 Tredegar House and Park